90,000 hours. That’s how much time the average person spends at work over a lifetime, according to author Jessica Pryce-Jones.

 I guess company culture is like it’s – it’s like a top priority for me.
 At least every time i’m looking for a company or interviewing for a company, the first thing I look for is their culture.

-- Good ratios for diversity and inclusion
+- Strong diversity and inclusion ratios

-- Low turnover rates for employees
+- Low employee turnover

-- Diversity at the top levels of leadership
+- Diverse leadership at top levels

 - Mentorship programs and opportunities